Pinky-Cat/pinky-cat.github.io/_findings/touhou-mobile-apps.md

 #### Artistic Doujin Creations
 - [幻想酒宴](https://archive.org/details/soukyu-net) – A Touhou art collab for C79.
 - [KagekiApp](https://archive.org/details/soukyu-net) – A Touhou art collab for a Yuuka-themed Touhou event.
+- [幻想紅魔画報+α ScarletFiles#2.5](https://x.com/Hentaikoku/status/1256180042616287233/photo/1) - A collection of Live2D animated art of Remilia Scarlet and Flandre Scarlet.

 #### Old Apps
 - [ISY’s Android Apps](https://archive.org/details/isy-android-archive) – From 2013 – 2021, ISY created quite a lot of Touhou apps for Android.
 Despite these apps being Japanese only, his sense of humor that one may recognize coming off of a game like [雛ちゃんブレイカー2ndBreak](https://store.steampowered.com/app/2089490/2ndBreak/) can still be felt in these mobile apps.